 Do you know that the OS, comes with an inbuilt app, specifically for a Screenshot in Windows 10?
 Yes, it is the Snipping Tool.
 It can be used to capture a specific part of the display screen, effectively.
 Read along to know the procedures to use it.

-- In the program, select the menu, Now, your screen will look dimmed and your cursor will look like the Select tool in Paint.
+- In the program, click the New button, now, your screen will look dimmed and your cursor will look like the Select tool in Paint.

 - Now click and drag the cursor, and select the area, whichever you want to capture as screenshots.
 Release the cursor after selecting the area.
 And here is the screenshot ready, with the specific areas.